-While there is still the need for agility and for best practice to be fine-tuned when it comes to Brexit, volatility is easing and businesses need to be careful not to use the hysteria of the word itself to detract from proactive change.
+While there is still the need for agility and for best practices to be fine-tuned when it comes to Brexit, volatility is easing and businesses need to be careful not to use the hysteria of the word itself to detract from proactive change.
 From a supply and trade standpoint, there needs to be a recognition that disruptive change is nothing new.
-And when filtering through the anxiety, solutions that would lead to ultimate supply chain best practices can actually be found on a more stable Brexit platform in 2021.
+When filtering through anxiety, solutions that would lead to the ultimate supply chain best practices can actually be found on a more stable Brexit platform in 2021.

 It is all still quite new, and there are nuances and question marks to remain agile.
 The general landscape is quite settled now – we know what we’re dealing with from a general regulation, residency and tax standpoint.
 It’s now a case of establishing respective best practices within those guidelines for each company and their own supply chains.